timlindeberg/ShellConfigDeployer/README.md

 ##### --port (-P) PORT
 Specifies which port to connect to, defaults to 22.

+#### --private_key (-i) PRIVATE_KEY
+Specifies a path to a private key to use when connecting to servers.
+Similar to the `-i` flag of the `ssh` command.

 ##### --read-password (-r)
 Reads the password from user input.
+If combined with the `--private-key` flag the password will be used to decrypt the private key.

 ##### --password-file (-f) PATH
 Specifies a path to a file containing the password to use when authenticating against the host.
 This is preferable to passing a password directly using the `-p` flag since otherwise the password can be seen by other processes.
+If combined with the `--private-key` flag the password will be used to decrypt the private key.

 ##### --password (-p) PASSWORD
 Specify the password to use for authentication.
 It is better to use the `-f` flag to specify password since otherwise the password can be seen by other processes.
 Only use this for testing or if you don't care about security.

-#### --private_key (-i) PRIVATE_KEY
-Specifies a path to a private key to use when connecting to servers.
-Similar to the `-i` flag of the `ssh` command.
+If combined with the `--private-key` flag the password will be used to decrypt the private key.

 ##### --verbose (-v)
 Prints additional information.